krisz094/osuExport/README.md

 It's working, but probably not for the end user.

 It is written in C# and the compiled binaries are in osu!Export/bin/Debug

+You'll need osu!Export.exe and the bck.png file which you can replace with your own album art.